Chirantan-Patel/Foreign-Direct-Investment/README.md

-# Foreign-Direct-Investment
+# Foreign-Direct-Investment Analysis
-FDI datasets analysis and visualization with Tableau
+### FDI datasets analysis and visualization with Tableau

 In this project we will explore the FDI dataset and analyze it from the perspective of a business.
 We shall look at various sectors to determine which sector will prove most beneficial to collaborate with, for the company.